isomerpages/sndgo-corp/_initiatives/Covid 19/Economic and Social Support.md

 ## COVID-19 Support Grant (CSG) application portal

-Launched in May 2020 to provide temporary support to Singaporeans whose jobs have been affected by COVID-19.
-The CSG was available until the end of 2020 and approved 98,000 applications since its launch.
+The COVID-19 Support Grant (CSG) was launched in May 2020 to provide temporary support to Singaporeans whose jobs were affected by COVID-19.
+The CSG application portal assisted in approving 98,000 applications.

-CSG was replaced with the COVID-19 Recovery Grant (CRG) with revised eligibility criteria in 2021
+In 2021, the CSG was replaced with the COVID-19 Recovery Grant (CRG), featuring revised eligibility criteria.

 ## COVID-19 Recovery Grant (CRG) application portal

-Launched in January 2021, [CRG](https://msf-csg.gov.sg/preinstruction/crg) is to continue the support to workers who need some temporary financial help.
-The Grant focuses on workers in lower- to middle-income households who were experiencing involuntary job loss.
-The application window ended on 31 December 2021.
+Launched in January 2021, the COVID-19 Recovery Grant (CRG) continued to provide support to workers who needed temporary financial assistance.
+The Grant focused on workers in lower- to middle-income households who experienced involuntary job loss.

 ## SupportGoWhere

-[SupportGoWhere](https://supportgowhere.life.gov.sg/), a LifeSG initiative, provides citizens with a single portal to determine which assistance schemes they would be eligible for.
-It also has an Eligibility Checker, which lists the schemes that might be available to you when you answer a few questions.
+SupportGoWhere, a LifeSG initiative, provided citizens with a single portal to determine which assistance schemes they would be eligible for.
+It also had an Eligibility Checker, which listed the schemes that might be available to you when you answered a few questions.

 ## Student Learning Space